 If you think you have a claim for intentional infliction of emotional distress, reach out to us.
 The experienced attorneys at Minc Law are nationally recognized online defamation attorneys who have litigated cases in over 22 states and three countries.

-Call (216) 373-7706 or fill out our contact form today to schedule your free initial consultation.
+Call (216) 373-7706 or fill out our contact form today to schedule your free initial consultation with an intake specialist.